Skip to Content

 The Empire State Building

 The Empire State Building is an iconic tourist attraction that I think everyone needs to visit at least once.
 It’s crowded, however – because of its icon status, it gets visitors from all over the world at all times.
-While you can avoid the crowds by visiting earlier in the day, there is really no true “slow” time.
+While you can avoid the crowds by visiting earlier in the day, there is no true “slow” time or best time to avoid crowds.

 We visited right when they opened for the day.
-While we definitely were able to enjoy all of the views that the Empire State Building had to offer, but we did have to wait at times to squeeze in places.
-The standard admission (which is comparable in price to the Top of the Rock), is for the 86th floor, where you get 365-degree views of Manhattan.
+While we were able to enjoy all of the views that the Empire State Building had to offer, we did have to wait at times to squeeze in places and there were some long lines.
+The standard admission (which is comparable in price to the Top of the Rock), is for the 86th floor, where you get 365-degree views of Manhattan through outdoor observation decks.

 Top of the Rock

 While the Empire State Building is indeed higher than Top of the Rock, we did get great views from the Top of the Rock.
-In addition, we were actually able to see the Empire State Building from Top of the Rock.
-So those pictures definitely look more like quintessential NYC.
+In addition, we were able to see the Empire State Building from the Top of the Rock.
+So those pictures definitely look more like quintessential NYC and I think it was the best view.

 Because it was a shorter line with fewer crowds, we had more time to see other things in the city that day.
 We didn’t have to spend quite as much time both in line purchasing tickets or going to the top.

-But, we probably had a better experience at Top of the Rock.
+But, we probably had a better experience at Top of the Rock and felt it had the best observation deck.
 So, that will be our choice if we decide to go to one of them again.
 The smaller crowds, combined with the slightly better views, make it a better experience for families.

 If you are looking for discounts while you visit these attractions, check out the New York CityPASS.
-There are two options – the New York CityPASS and the C3.
+It’s a great way to get discounts on Empire State Building tickets and Top of the Rock tickets.

 The New York CityPASS includes admission to the following: